Self-organized swimming with odd elasticity: Self-organized swimming as a stable limit cycle

-{\it Self-organized swimming as elastohydrodynamics instability.--} Numerical explorations revealed that the Purcell swimmer can swim in a self-organized manner when the swimmer shape has fore-aft asymmetry, i.e., $l_1\neq l_3$.
+Numerical explorations revealed that the Purcell swimmer can swim in a self-organized manner Such a periodic locomotion only occurs when the swimmer shape has fore-aft asymmetry, i.e., $l_1\neq l_3$.
 In Fig. \ref{fig:tls}(b), sample trajectories of the ends of the rods are shown with stable periodic shape gait [Fig. \ref{fig:tls}(c)].
 With the rod lengths $\ell_1>\ell_3\sim\ell_2$ and $\gamma>0$, the object can swim towards the left end (negative $\bm{e}_x$ axis) as the beating wave travels down towards the right [Fig. \ref{fig:tls}(b)].
 The right-most rod vigorously oscillates like a {\it pusher} swimmer, such as sperm cells.
-With the reversed sign of odd viscosity ($\gamma<0$), the swimming direction is also reversed with its oscillatory part being ahead of the longest rod, like a {\it puller} swimmer, such as {\it Leishmania} \cite{Walker2019}, but stable swimming cannot be numerically observed -- though the decay to the zero equilibrium becomes extremely slow as $| \gamma |$ increases.
+With the reversed sign of odd elasticity ($\gamma<0$), the swimming direction is also reversed with its oscillatory part being ahead of the longest rod, like a {\it puller} swimmer, such as {\it Leishmania} \cite{Walker2019}.
+Of note, the pusher or puller behavior of the swimmer, as well as the swimming direction, depends not only on the sign of $\gamma$, but also on the swimmer's geometry. {\bl In the puller case, we did not observe stable swimming}, [see Fig. \ref{fig:bifurcation}(b)], in the sense that the swimmer either exhibits unstable trajectories with the $\alpha$ angles amplifying until the links overlap, or eventually reaches the zero equilibrium. {\bl Here,} the decay to this equilibrium becomes notably slow, scaling roughly with $\mathcal{O}(1/\sqrt{t})$ as $| \gamma |$ tends to infinity.

-We then proceed to a bifurcation analysis of the elastohydrodynamic dynamical system.
+We now proceed to a bifurcation analysis of the elastohydrodynamic dynamical system.
 Around the equilibrium straight configuration, the dynamics in the shape space (\ref{eq:M11b}) is linearized, with ${\bf Q}(\bm{\alpha}=\bm{0})$ denoted by ${\bf Q}_0$ and ${\bf \Gamma}={\bf Q}_0 {\bf K}$, to